Explore Hemel Hempstead

 Frequently asked questions

-The Magic Roundabout (the notoriously complex road junction voted Britain's most terrifying), Gadebridge Park, the Marlowes shopping area, and a Hertfordshire new town with a medieval old town at its heart Roam surfaces the hidden gems that make Hemel Hempstead worth exploring.
+Hemel Hempstead is a place in Hertfordshire known for the Magic Roundabout (the notoriously complex road junction voted Britain's most terrifying), Gadebridge Park, the Marlowes shopping area, and a Hertfordshire new town with a medieval old town at its heart.
+Hemel Hempstead was designated a New Town in 1946 to absorb London overspill.
+The population is around 94,000.

-Yes — Roam is live in Hemel Hempstead and across Hertfordshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Hemel Hempstead and across Hertfordshire.
+It is available on iOS and Android.